AAAR-1.0: Assessing AI's Potential to Assist Research: Conclusion

 \section{Conclusion}

-In this work, we propose \dataname, a novel benchmark targeting a comprehensive evaluation of the current LLMs' AI research capacity. \dataname~consists of distinct expertise-intensive tasks along with the curated evaluation metrics, and collect high-quality data by employing senior AI researchers.
+In this work, we propose \dataname, a novel benchmark targeting a comprehensive evaluation of the current LLMs' capacity in assisting AI research. \dataname~consists of distinct expertise-intensive tasks along with the curated evaluation metrics.
+We collect high-quality data by employing senior AI researchers and conducting strict data examinations.
 Extensive experiments highlight the challenges and values of \dataname.